BartlettJE/statsresdesign/docs/09-BayesHypo.md

 ### Independent activity (Zwaan et al., 2020) {#Zwaan-activity}

-For your final independent activity, we have data from <a href="http://link.springer.com/10.3758/s13423-017-1348-y" target="_blank">Zwaan et al. (2020)</a> who wanted to see how replicable experiments from cognitive psychology are.
+For your final independent activity, we have data from @zwaan_participant_2018 who wanted to see how replicable experiments from cognitive psychology are.
 For this exercise, we will explore the <a href="https://en.wikipedia.org/wiki/Eriksen_flanker_task" target="_blank">flanker task</a>.

 In short, we have two conditions: congruent and incongruent.
 In congruent trials, five symbols like arrows are the same and participants must identify the central symbol with a keyboard response.
 In incongruent trials, the four outer symbols are different to the central symbol.
 Typically, we find participants respond faster to congruent trials than incongruent trials.
 The dependent variable here is the mean response time in milliseconds (ms).